-When buying your first mountain bike, you will be faced with a myriad of bike types, models and prices.
+When buying a mountain bike, you will be faced with a myriad of bike types, models and prices.
 Having the right guide will help set your expectations and help you find the right mountain bike that suits your needs.

 In this guide, I will show you 6 essential tips you need to look before you buy your first MTB.